 To find and be myself is a lifelong project ...
 I'm the learner and future orientated ...
 If I'm not doing something that ticks these items then there is probably a bit of disquiet there ...
-Male, 69, Community engaged with less formal opportunities for learning and education such as courses or events offered by local council and community services or adult community education organisations (such as the could also represent the continuation of lifelong behaviours such as physical activity or preparing regular meals for the family.
+Male, 69, Community

+A small number of older adults were participating in formal education such as tertiary study.
+Others engaged with less formal opportunities for learning and education such as courses or events offered by local council and community services or adult community education organisations (such as the Workers' Educational Association Adult Learning program).
+The choice of particular activities could also represent the continuation of lifelong behaviours such as physical activity or preparing regular meals for the family.